 The ENGWE Engine Pro is another fully-loaded foldable e-bike that can go just about anywhere.
 I would tack on that it can fit almost anywhere when collapsed down, but this feature-laded e-bike performs at its best when unfolded.
 It’s almost too heavy to comfortably lift up or carry up stairs, so the foldability comes most in handy during longer-term, seasonal storage.

-Like the Jasion EB7, this model has both a front suspension fork and rear shock to absorb vibrations while riding.
+This model has both a front suspension fork and rear shock to absorb vibrations while riding.
 Riders will notice a smooth ride over gravel paths, dirt trails, and pesky potholes.
 The durable e-bike opts for composite wheels rather than traditional spoked wheels, meaning you’ll never need to true the rims.

 The powerful rear hub motor peaks at 1000W and reaches a top speed of 28 mph.
 The battery pack also powers the built-in lights and the full-color LCD screen that’s one of the brightest ones we’ve seen.
 At 83 lbs., the Engine Pro is a hefty e-bike with plenty of horsepower to carry you along your daily commute or all-terrain expedition.